Away We Go! (and the kids come too)

 • Invest in a kick ass travel stroller.
 I swear by my UPPAbaby which has been a hammock on the beach, a shopping cart at stores and markets, a crib in a pinch, a stroller, and a chill out area when my son has needed a break.

 • Less is more.
 In the west we have a glut of items for children, most of which are unnecessary.
-Bring a few items of quality clothing, good shoes, a few toys, medicines and vitamins, and a few books in your native language.
+Bring a few items of quality clothing, good shoes, a few toys (which also included the best fort building kit), medicines and vitamins, and a few books in your native language.
 Everything else you can buy where you are going and if you are traveling outside the US, EU or Australia, it will most likely be cheaper.

-• Have your child’s medical needs met before you leave (i.e., vaccinations if you are vaccinating, be caught up on appointments with your pediatrician, etc.).
+• Have your child’s medical needs met before you leave (i.e., vaccinations if you are vaccinating, be caught up on appointments with your pediatrician when you go to site, etc.).
 Pack a child-friendly first aid kit that includes bandaids, antibiotic ointment, antiseptic, hydrocortisone, scissors, nail clippers, a NoseFrida, a digital or oral thermometer, paracetamol, antidiarrheal, etc. If you are traveling to Africa, India or Asia, pack some probiotics in powder form for your child whose stomach is not as strong or accustom to microbes as yours is.
 When it comes to baby’s health, be preventative and proactive in approach.

 • Beware of the naysayers.
 There are many out there, many of whom might be in your own family or circle of friends.
 They think you are crazy to attempt taking your child(ren) abroad, are generally fearful about what can happen “out there”, and will try to talk you out of it.
 Stick to your guns and go anyway.
 What you are about to embark on is an experience of a lifetime.